LanaKubatina/LanaKubatina/README.md

 My name is Lana, and I am a QA engineer with over 3 years of experience in software testing.
 I have a background in education and am skilled in regression, exploratory, and API testing.
 Proven track record of identifying and resolving software defects, improving product quality, and enhancing user satisfaction.
 Adept at working independently and in collaborative environments, with strong problem-solving skills and a passion for continuous learning.

-* 🌍  Based in Portland, OR
+* 🌍  Based in Vancouver, WA
 * 🖥️  See my portfolio at [MyPortfolio](LanaKubatina.github.io)
 * ✉️  You can contact me at [lana.kubatina.qa@gmail.com](mailto:lana.kubatina.qa@gmail.com)
 * 🚀  Currently working at [eLearningDOC](https://elearningdoc.com/)